ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IBasicManeuverStrategyAileronRoll.rst

 IBasicManeuverStrategyAileronRoll
 =================================

-.. py:class:: IBasicManeuverStrategyAileronRoll
+.. py:class:: ansys.stk.core.stkobjects.aviator.IBasicManeuverStrategyAileronRoll

    object

    Interface used to access options for a Aileron Roll Strategy of a Basic Maneuver Procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IBasicManeuverStrategyAileronRoll

 Overview
 --------